Hnoss

-In Norse mythology, Hnoss (Old Norse: "treasure") is the daughter of Freyja and Óðr, and the twin sister of Gersemi.
-She is the goddess of wealth, friendship and happiness.
+In Norse mythology, Hnoss (Old Norse: "treasure", /is/) is the daughter of Freyja and Óðr, and the twin sister of Gersemi.
+She comes from the Vanir tribe and is the goddess of wealth, friendship and happiness.
+Hnoss is also linked with care, precious valuables, gifts —especially small ones and handmade presents— passion and respect.

 Name

 The Old Norse term Hnoss has been translated in a variety of ways by scholars and folklorists.
 David Leeming and Christopher Fee in their joint book The Goddess: Myths of the Great Mother claim that Hnoss' name was drawn from the word for "gem," in which she is described as sparkling like a diamond.
 Given Hnoss is the daughter of the most beautiful goddess Freyja, it should come as no surprise that jewels bear her name.

 Hilda Ellis Davidson in her Roles of the Northern Goddess similarly claims that Hnoss' name derives from a great beauty whose name may be "used for treasure in poetry" or simply "treasure."
 This translation shares semantic and etymological similarities with the Icelandic word hnoss (meaning "nipper") as well as the Old Danish words noss (meaning "sweetheart") and nusse (meaning "infant").
 In the Prose Edda, Snorri Sturluson states that beautiful things were called hnossir (Old Norse: 'treasures') after her name.

 Despite various interpretations, The Concept of The Goddess, states that Hnoss "bears her mother's eyelash-rain," which translates to "there is gold on the precious object."